How to Get into the Harvard MBA Program (Ultimate Guide)

 Leadership-Focused

-Leadership doesn’t always mean center stage.
-HBS values people who take initiative, build trust, and move things forward, whether as a manager, a team member, or someone leading from behind the scenes.
+Leadership doesn’t require center stage.
+HBS values people who take initiative, build trust, and move things forward, whether as a manager, a team member, or someone leading without formal authority.
 They’re not looking for one type of leader.
 They’re building a class full of different kinds of leadership.

-In your application, they’ll look for evidence that others have followed your lead — not because you had a title, but because you earned it.
+In your application, they’ll look for evidence that others have followed your lead — because you earned it.

 The HBS AdCom is asking: Will this person help shape and lead diverse teams, and do it in a way that creates impact beyond themselves?